smoeding/puppet-sendmail/README.md

 ##### `dont_probe_interfaces`

-Sendmail normally probes all network interfaces to get the hostnames that the server may have.
+Sendmail normally probes all network interfaces to get all hostnames that the server may have.
 These hostnames are then considered local.
 This option can be used to prevent the reverse lookup of the network addresses.
 If this option is set to `localhost` then all network interfaces except for the loopback interface is probed.
 Valid options: the strings `true`, `false` or `localhost`.
 Default value: undef.

 ##### `enable_ipv4_daemon`